Danny Collins (footballer)

 Daniel Lewis Collins (born 6 August 1980) is a former professional footballer who played as a centre back.

 Collins started his career in the Welsh leagues with Mold Alexandra and Buckley Town before joining Chester City in 1996.
 His first two seasons at Chester saw him make 20 appearances; during the 2002–03 season he went on loan to non-league side Vauxhall Motors.
 Following his return to Chester, Collins became a regular in the side and produced some fine performances which attracted the attention of Sunderland who bought him for £140,000.
 Collins spent five years in the North East making over 150 appearances and earning two promotions to the Premier League during that time.
 In August 2009 Collins joined Stoke City for £2.75 million and played at left back for the "Potters".
 After losing his place in the squad he joined Ipswich Town on loan in September 2011 and then West Ham United in March 2012.
 He signed for Nottingham Forest in July 2012 before having a short stint with Rotherham United from 2015 to 2016.
 His final club were Grimsby Town where he spent three seasons and became club captain rounding of his spell with the club by making 106 league appearances.
 He announced his retirement in December 2019 having been released by Grimsby the previous summer.

 He has also been capped for England C on six occasions before being called up to the Welsh national side.

-Collins now works for Sunderland A.F.C as a matchday commentator and club podcaster, alongside Frankie Francis, after relocating back to the north east with his family after retiring from playing.